Miami Neuroscience Institute Neurology Program

 Sympathectomy to destroy an autonomic nerve that might add to the pain.
 This is done either by chemical injection or surgery.

-Electroacupuncture may help treat early, mild cases
+Electroacupuncture to help treat early, mild cases

-Botulinum shots in some cases
+Botulinum toxin shots in some cases

 CRPS is complex and painful.
 You may feel depressed or angry about having it.
 Psychological therapy and CRPS support groups may help you deal with those feelings.
 Other treatment also may help you cope.
 Biofeedback, for instance, can make you more aware of your body’s pain signals.
 This may help you learn how to control pain and the stress it may cause.